 The single manifestations of the desire to be guided by legal norms in public life, tolerance to another, obviously reflect a certain feature among Europeans, thanks to which the ideas of humanism, originating in Europe since the Renaissance, developed.
 Born in the heads of brilliant thinkers, they, nevertheless, found a rather wide response.
 We do not observe anything of the kind in civilizations of other worlds.
 One might think that the humanistic idea may be related to the Christian doctrine widely accepted in Europe, but one can also assume that the very spread of Christianity in Europe is connected with the psychological archetype of Europeans.
 After all, this religion, despite the efforts of missionaries, was not heavily accepted in the civilized countries of Asia.
 Heinrich Heine once remarked that the final fate of Christianity depends on whether people need it or not.
 Obviously, not all needed it.

-If you perceive a difference in ethnopsychology of Europe and the East, and from this point of view look at the historical events of the ancient world, you can note that in contrast to the traditional despotic of Asian monarchs, invaders who came from Europe to Asia at the beginning of the first millennium BC demonstrated a softer form of government.
+If we accept the difference in the ethnopsychology of the peoples of Europe and the East and look at the historical events of the Ancient World from this point of view, then we can see that, in contrast to the traditional despotism of Asian kings, European monarchs use softer forms of government.
+In Greece, unlike Egypt and Babylonia, the kings did not have absolute power and ruled with the participation of a council of elders (RUSSEL BERTRAND.
+2001: 17).
 The Persians, having won all the Near East, joined it in the unitary empire that represented "the synthesis of Near Eastern political and cultural traditions under a single government that achieved stability not through military terror but through toleration" (HOLISTER C. W. 1991: 57).
 In particular, Jews were allowed to return to their homeland what allowed them to retain national and religious identity, so important for the subsequent history of mankind.
 Some Egyptian and Greek temples were restored too.
 The Persian "Kings of Kings" did not claim to divine origin, but an only divine appointment.
 Though they had absolute hereditary power, the state apparatus was added by council represented by seven noble persons, and the governors of provinces had large powers, although their rule was watched by special inspectors – the "eyes and ears of the King."
 Thus we see an example of this state-building not only a manifestation of tolerance but also democracy, unknown in other Asian countries.
 This difference in the form of government is evident due to the difference in mentality and psychology of those European and Asian nations.

 Realizing this difference, European scientists since the time of Charles-Louis Montesquieu (1689 – 1755) are looking for its cause in people's reaction to environmental influences, initially only in the climate, and later in other geographical conditions.
 Henry Thomas Buckle (1821 – 1862) distinguished three types of environments including natural conditions – climate, soil fertility, landscape, nature coast, etc., which he regarded as crucial factors in the formation of the psychic and physical structure of man and its social organization (BUCKLE H.T.
 1863: 29).
 In general, he, and many other researchers, believed that too harsh environment oppresses a person, and too favorable one relaxes, and as a consequence, in both cases, the scope of his activities is limited to changing living conditions.
 The influence of the environment on the development of civilizations was considered in detail by A.J.
 Toynbee, who formed the theory of "challenge-response", according to which man is forced and has the opportunity to overcome adverse natural phenomena (TOYNBEE ARNOLD J. 1995: 97-133).
 Civilization developed successfully where people could successfully resist the forces of nature, i.e. mainly in the middle zone with limited food resources.
 Here in the fight against hunger and cold, man had invented new means of production, management methods, technologies, and materials that intensified its various activities and developed flexibility of mind.